tomdns/blog/articles/uber-shader-vfx.md

 Here when serializing the properties I look up the shader's properties names directly so I can have special behaviours like grouping the texture and its tiling/offset/speed if the properties names match.

-The toggled tabs are a bit hacky, I'm actually using a property in the shader that stores the state of the tab toggle (activated/deactivated) and the state of the tab itself (opened/closed).
-The property line itself (with the toggle) is drawn using a MaterialPropertyDrawer, and other properties that start with the name will get drawn below it, and only when it's opened.
+The toggled foldouts are a bit hacky, I'm actually using a property in the shader that stores the state of the foldout toggle (activated/deactivated) and the state of the foldout itself (opened/closed).
+The property line itself (with the toggle) is drawn using a MaterialPropertyDrawer, and other properties that start with the name will get drawn below it, only when it's opened.

 <img src="../images/uber-shader-vfx/shader.png" width="250"/>